How do I book tickets?

 The Forestry Commission box office include a 10% booking fee in the advertised ticket price.
 This is lower than the booking fee charged by most other ticket agents.
-We do not charge an additional postage or transaction fee in addition to the booking fee.
+We do not charge an extra postage or transaction fee in addition to the booking fee.

 When will I receive my tickets?